Houston Dynamo FC: Mascot

 In 2007, Houston started a search for a mascot by asking members of The Art Institute of Houston to submit drawings, from which several finalists were selected and an official mascot would be decided through an online poll, both for the mascot design and name.
 The winning design, by Eric Hulsey and Leslie Lopez, was of an orange-haired fox and named Dynamo Diesel.
-He was unveiled at Houston Zoo on April 3, 2007.
+He was unveiled at the Houston Zoo on April 3, 2007.
 Dynamo Diesel began working alongside the Houston Dynamo marketing and community outreach programs.